 • Hardware: NVIDIA RTX 4090, Intel Xeon E5-2686 v4.
 Training: 10 epochs, batch size 32, learning rate 0.0001.

-The following presents the proofs for Theorem 1 (upper bound for Sib) and Theorem 2 (lower bound for Sib), and the derivation of the Preference formula used in the main paper.
+Proofs for Theorem 1 (upper bound for Sib) and Theorem 2 (lower bound for Sib), the Preference formula used in the seed-stability table, and a brief justification of the experimental setup.

 \[\pi_i' = \pi_i(x(t)+\delta) = \int_{-\infty}^{\infty} (x(t)+\delta)\, \phi(t)\, dt.\]